Can €20 million save a dying village? Italy is about to find out.

 But some have criticized the program, noting that it leaves many other villages wanting for aid.
 And Italy has an unhappy record of wasting public funds through red tape or corruption.

-On a blustery April morning, the winding cobbled streets are largely deserted in this stone and timber village high in Italy’s Apennine mountains.
+On a blustery April morning, the winding cobbled streets are largely deserted in this stone and timber village high in Italy’s Apennine Mountains.

 A century ago, more than 100 children attended the local school.
 Now, the school is closed and just three children live in the village, one of them just a few months old – the first baby born in a decade.
 There were once four grocery shops; now there are none.